MoOyeg/openshift-teamcity-example/README.md

   `oc apply -f ./deploy-tooling/argocd-deploy/application-infra.yaml`
   This should create the necessary namespaces, serviceaccount and permission to run example.

+- The ServiceAccount being used will require enhanced privileges and the gitops tool might not have those permissions.
+Create the scc for the teamcity-sa service account.
+  `oc apply -f ./deployables/Infra/base/teamcity-scc-anyuid.yaml`

 - Create TiDb Application via ArgoCD
   `oc apply -f ./deploy-tooling/argocd-deploy/application-TiDB.yaml`
   This should create the the TiDB Operator,TiDB MySQl Cluster, create a user called teamcity a database called teamcity and set the root and teamcity user passwords to teamcity.

+- Create the TeamCity Server via ArgoCD